briidee3/final-project--intro-to-internet-programming--cs-275--fall-2022/README.md

+# This is a project I did for CS275 Intro to Internet Programming at the University of Hartford in the Fall '22 semester.
+This project was done on my own over the course of a couple of days (if I remember correctly [adding this note during Spring '23, and my memory is prone to certain issues at times]).
+Long story short, things went well, and I got an A on the project.

-# Fall 2022 Intro to Internet Programming — Final Project
+## Fall 2022 Intro to Internet Programming — Final Project

 ☞ **Plagiarism in any form will result in failing the entire course.
 You’ve been duly warned.** ☜
 * **Do not start this project until you have read these instructions carefully.**